 Leveraging Advisory Boards and Mentors

 An advisory board is essentially a group of experts who can provide guidance and support as you navigate the challenges of startup life.
-They can offer valuable insights and perspectives on everything from product development, fundraising, hiring, and beyond.
+They can offer valuable insights and perspectives on product development, fundraising, hiring, and beyond.

 Mentors, on the other hand, are typically more one-on-one relationships.
 A mentor is someone who has been where you are and can offer personalized advice and support based on their own experiences in the founders’ guide to hiring and cash management.